FynnGrandke/uploadToS3App/README.md

 ## Built With

-* [react native](https://github.com/facebook/react-native) - JavaScript library for building user interface
+* [react native](https://github.com/facebook/react-native) - A framework for building native apps with React
-* [AWS](https://github.com/aws/aws-sdk-js) - The database for modern applications
+* [AWS](https://github.com/aws/aws-sdk-js) - AWS SDK for JavaScript in the browser and Node.js

 ## Contributing